 Double glazing reduces heat loss as well as noise from outside.
-Fitting double glazing can be expensive, but you could double glaze just the rooms you use and heat most often.
-You could save up to £80 per year in heating bills if you install it throughout your home.
+Fitting double glazing can be expensive, but you could just install it in the rooms you use and heat most often.

 If you live in a conservation area or a listed building where the local planning office doesn't allow double glazing, secondary glazing can be an option.
 This is simply a second layer of glass or Perspex fitted behind your existing window to create an air cavity that reduces heat loss and can save you money on your energy bills.